 We hope that you will take time to explore the many advantages of life in Kingston and consider making this city home for the duration of your postgraduate training.

 Kingston is a major tourist destination, with over 2.2 million visitors each year.
-For a complete list of attractions and events, refer to the Tourism Kingston website.
+For a complete list of attractions and events, refer to the Visit Kingston website.

 Originally built during the War of 1812, Fort Henry today is one of Ontario's primary tourist destinations.
 It is known for its tours and exhibits, special programs, and its famous Sunset Ceremonies.
 Fort Henry, along with the other Kingston fortifications and the Rideau Canal, was designated as a UNESCO World Heritage Site in 2007 along with such landmarks as Stonehenge, Machu Picchu, the Acropolis, and the Great Barrier Reef.